 In accordance with the SEND Code of Practice parents of children with SEND should be treated as equal partners.
-The school is happy to offer user-friendly information and strives to ensure that they understand the procedures and are aware of how to access advice.
+The school is happy to offer information in ways that are understandable to parents and strives to ensure that they understand the procedures and are aware of how to access advice.
 Parents will be supported and empowered to: